digdir/designsystemet/README.md

 ### Scope

-You can scope your commits by adding a keyword in parentheses with what you are working on.
+To make commit messages and the changelog more specific and readable, you have the option to scope your commits by adding a keyword in parentheses that indicates the area or aspect you are working on.
+This practice helps provide clearer context and organization to the commit history.
-This makes the changelog and commit messages more specific and readable.

 Examples: